Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "Helpful," Bartlett snarked.

 "He’s a very precise kinda guy.
-And this *is* only his first analysis, which he worked up in the middle of some kind of business trip to Cimbrean on the Great Father’s orders…" Pelletier shrugged.
-"If these things *are* the physical hardware for the Hegemony, then… I mean, finding a warehouse full of these things in an *entire galaxy?* Impossible."
+And this *is* only his first analysis, which he worked up in the middle of some kind of business trip to Cimbrean on the Great Father’s orders..."
+Pelletier shrugged.
+"If these things *are* the physical hardware for the Hegemony, then...
+I mean, finding a warehouse full of these things in an *entire galaxy?* Impossible."

 Bartlett grunted, and swiped through a few folders on his desk, looking for something specific.
 He found it quickly, thank God for good filing.